 Stroke: Problems With Ignoring the Affected SideSkip to the navigation

-Caregivers may notice signs that the person is ignoring the affected side, such as:
+Caregivers may notice signs that the person is ignoring, or neglecting, the affected side, such as:

 - Mentioning or responding to stimulation only on the unaffected side of the body.